MagellansNotebook/Logbook/README.md

 # Logbook
-A simple python script used for logging entries.
-It is using peewee which is a small but powerful ORM. **Logbook** can be used for work or personal purposes.
+A simple python script for logging entries.
+The program uses peewee which is a small but powerful ORM.
+You can use **Logbook** for work or personal purposes.
 However, it has a limited text editing capability.
-It can only accept 450 characters (including spaces) on its message log. **Logbook** is designed to capture text entries and saved it on its database (logbook.db).
-Each log entries are tag with serial number, status, and time stamp.
-These atributes are useful for searching and keeping track of task or messages saved in the database.
-Also, **Logbook** has the ability to save all entries into a text file for archiving purposes.
+It can only accept 450 characters (including spaces) on its message log. **Logbook** is designed to capture text entries and save in the logbook database (logbook.db).
+Each log entries are tag with a serial number, status, and time stamp.
+These atributes are useful for record keeping.
+Also, **Logbook** has the ability to save all entries into a text file.

 Open the program using python 3.